tdeekens/msc-thesis/interview-transcriptions/XFT-D-1.md

-[Introduction]
-#What is your role in the organization?
+# What is your role in the organization?

 My role is an XFT member.

-#What are your key responsibilities?
+# What are your key responsibilities?

 I don't see that I have any key responsibilities, because I can do a little bit of everything.

-#Mostly development work maybe?
+# Mostly development work maybe?

 Sure, taking part of the XFT work.

-#Have you worked here before they started the agile transformation?
+# Have you worked here before they started the agile transformation?

 Yes.